The worker who fell off a platform at one of Boeing’s North Charleston factories last week has died.

 A Boeing spokeswoman emailed a statement expressing condolences and reiterating a commitment to safety.

 “This is obviously a very difficult and tragic incident, and we are deeply saddened at the loss of our teammate,” the statement read.

 According to Boeing, which did not identify Priester, the man fell from a mobile platform in the composite fabrication area of the aft-body factory.
 That’s where the back section of every 787 Dreamliner is made.

 The company said it is providing support to the family and co-workers “while also meeting with teammates to discuss the accident and further emphasize workplace safety.”

 “The safety and well being of our teammates is a top priority at Boeing,” the statement read.
 “In keeping with our comprehensive safety plan and internal processes, we are conducting an investigation to determine the cause of the incident and will take immediate action on any corrective actions that are required.”

-It is not known how many serious injuries there have been at the plant, as Boeing is not required to report an incident unless someone dies or three or more people are taken to a hospital.
+It’s unclear how many serious injuries there have been at the plant as Boeing is not required to report an incident unless someone dies or three or more people are taken to a hospital.

 The last incident Boeing confirmed came in December 2011 when a contractor at the local 787 complex spent two days in a hospital after a piece of tooling fell and hit him.

 Reach Brendan Kearney at 937-5906 and follow him on Twitter at @kearney_brendan.